Christmas and New Year

 On this page

-If you are allergic to Doxycycline, you will be prescribed an alternative antibiotic.
+If you are allergic to Doxycycline, you may be prescribed an alternative antibiotic.

 When taken correctly, the prescribed treatment will kill the bacteria causing the infection.
+The NHS state that more than 95% of people with chlamydia will be cured when they take treatment correctly.
 You should avoid sexual contact until you and any sexual partners have completed the course of antibiotics.

 This medicine is not a vaccination.
 You must take precautions to avoid reinfection.
 Using condoms every time you have sex (oral, vaginal, anal) is the best way to make sure you do not get STIs.